 - Vacuum Cleaner

 The vacuums are really helpful in cleaning the sewing machines.
-You can use some of the best mini attachments for vacuums available in the market.
+You can use some of the best mini attachments for vacuums available on the market.
 Buy a good wet/dry vacuum to clean the sewing machine.
 Fit the mini attachments with the vacuum.
 Now open the sewing machine with help of small screwdriver.
 Then put the vacuum near it.
 Plug in the vacuum and now it will get cleaned in no time.

-You can’t generally observe it here, yet there’s a great deal of lighten behind the loopers and toward the sides of the machine.
-I brush out my serger each time I utilize it, yet a ton of cushion still gathers.
+You can’t generally observe it here, yet there’s a great deal of lightning behind the loopers and toward the sides of the machine.
+I brush out my serger each time I utilize it, yet a ton of cushions still gather.
 The brush connection functioned admirably to wipe out the base and sides of the machine, and also the feed dog/blade zone.

-You can also use a mini vacuum or handheld vacuums to clean your sewing machine.
-An USB powered mini vacuum will really work well.
+You can also use a mini vacuum or handheld vacuum to clean your sewing machine.
+A USB powered mini vacuum will really work well.
 You can connect the mini vacuum to the mobile charging vacuum.
 Just remove the thread from the sewing machine and clean it with a soft cloth.
 Remove the presser foot and needle and remove the stitch plate.
 Remove the bobbin case and take out the bobbin.
-You can use the small brush to clean the bobbin.
+You can use a small brush to clean the bobbin.
 Now use the mini vacuum.
 The flexible tip on the vacuum can reach most of the tight spots.
 Now they do the rest of the work with a small brush.
 Then oil the sewing machine if needed.
 Put the presser foot back on and a new needle in… and you’re good to go.
-You need to clean your sewing machine once in a week.
+You need to clean your sewing machine once a week.

-If you are using your sewing and sergers regularly and sew the cotton cloths a lot then you need to clean the sewing machine regularly that means once in a week.
+If you are using your sewing and sergers regularly and sew the cotton cloths a lot then you need to clean the sewing machine regularly, that means once a week.
 Just follow the steps to clean your sewing machine.
 You will definitely love to sew with your sewing machine once you clean it regularly clean it.